trgrimm/trgrimm.github.io/_pages/publications.md

 ## In Preparation

-**Grimm, T.R.**, Villez, K., Newhart, K. B., and Hering, A.S.
+**Grimm, T. R.**, Villez, K., Newhart, K. B., and Hering, A.S.
 (2024+).
 A review of methods for handling limited or contaminated historical data in statistical process monitoring.

 ## Under Review